Catholic Beliefs About Mary

 -St. Bonaventure

 The image of La Virgen de Guadalupe is world renowned.
 In this image, Mary humbly bows her head indicating her humanity and humbleness before God.
 More amazingly, in the apparition, Mary identified herself as “Tlecuatlecupe” (sounds like Guadalupe), which in Nahuatl, the Aztec language, means “she will crush the serpent of stone.”
-Her presence in what is now Mexico led to one of the greatest mass conversion of non-believers in history, helping her son gain more souls.
+Her presence in what is now Mexico led to one of the greatest mass conversions in history, helping her son gain more souls.
+The Aztecs had it pretty bad, God is so merciful He did not forget them.

-3. Mary guides non-believers to her son Jesus
+3. Mary converts or brings people to her son Jesus.

-Mary is a guide to Jesus for those who are lost and have never known him.
+Mary is one of many ways to Jesus.
+Jesus is key because He is the only way to the Father.
+Mary is a guide to Jesus for those who are lost and have never known Him.
 Mary is a gateway because that is the role God gave her from the very beginning.

-Another little known fact: Mary is already present and accepted in some non-Christian religions, such as Islam: Muhammad had great respect for Mary as the mother of Jesus and admitted Mary is the most blessed woman in heaven.
+Another little known fact: Mary is already present and accepted in some non-Christian religions, such as Islam: Muhammad had great respect for Mary as the mother of Jesus and admitted Mary is the most blessed woman in heavenWhy does this matter?
+Because Mary is Jesus’ foot in the door.

 4. Mary is the “Second Eve”